angulardart/site-angulardart/src/angular/tutorial/toh-pt4.md

 An asynchronous method containing one or more `Future.then()` methods can be difficult to read and understand.
-Thankfully, Dart's `async`/`await` language feature, lets you write asynchronous code that looks just like synchronous code.
+Thankfully, Dart's `async`/`await` language feature lets you write asynchronous code that looks just like synchronous code.
 Rewrite `getHeroes()`:

 <?code-excerpt "lib/app_component.dart (revised async/await getHeroes)" region="getHeroes" title?>